nbock/kerbal-missions/README.md

-This is a library of Kerbal Operating System script that execute various functions.
+This is a library of Kerbal Operating System scripts that execute various missions in Kerbal Space Program.
 One launches to a circularized orbit, one launches to the Mun, and one plans a "moon tour" (a quick journey between all the moon of some body).

 Attribution is in the code where code was adapted from some other source.